-At The University of Kansas Medical Center, we have a team of experts, including physicians and clinicians who are dedicated to providing you with the highest quality of care.
+At The University of Kansas Interventional Radiology, we have a team of experts, including physicians and clinicians who are dedicated to providing you with the highest quality of care.
 Our board-certified interventional radiologists will take the time to answer all of your questions and thoroughly discuss your treatment.
 For more information on the pelvic congestion syndrome treatment options available, please call (913) 588-1030 or request an appointment online to schedule your visit at our interventional radiology clinic in Kansas City or Overland Park.

 Pelvic Congestion Syndrome

 What is Pelvic Congestion Syndrome?

 Pelvic Congestion Syndrome (PCS) is a medical condition that causes chronic pain in the pelvis.
 The pain is due to a buildup of blood in pelvic veins that are stretched and twisted, similar to varicose veins in the legs.
 Women who suffer from PCS experience severe, dull, aching pain lasting more than 6 months in duration.

 Typically, the pelvic pain is a dull ache, but it may also present as a sharp or throbbing sensation.
 It is made worse by long periods of sitting or standing, menstruation, or sexual intercourse.
 The pain may diminish when lying down.
 PCS is often accompanied with:

 Other symptoms may include:

 - Urinary frequency